ccarella/aug-cursor-chat/docs/PRD.md

 Must have:
 - Chat interface (single room) with user/assistant messages
-- Calls to Perplexity `sonar-pro` with a specialized system prompt for Ask Replay!
+- Calls to Perplexity `sonar` with a specialized system prompt for Ask Replay!
 - Forced instruction to use fresh web results each turn
 - Citations returned and rendered as clickable links
 - Greeting behavior: upcoming games dashboard for the four favorite teams